 So your best shot is on preying on marketing, PR, and communication graduates that happen to have worked with a marketing agency before.

-You want to make sure that the person you’re hiring has at least three good years of working experience with an agency across a broad range of skills and that he or she is willing to dedicate all their effort in raising the marketing stakes of just one company.
+You want to make sure that the person you’re hiring has at least three good years of working experience with an agency across a broad range of skills and that he or she is willing to dedicate all their effort to raise the marketing stakes of just one company.

 Their satisfaction should be on seeing how their marketing efforts work and impact the company’s growth in the long term.